-Prague, Czech Republic – The Czech government has recently introduced a string of measures to curb smoking habits.
+Prague, Czech Republic – The Czech government has recently introduced a string of measures to curb smoking habits, including a ban on smoking in public spaces.
 Their impact, however, remains uneven.

 Number of Czech smokers increases in 2018